aliekins/NPGR003_2526_aliekins/solutions/02-ImagePalette/README.md

 `dotnet run -- -i ../tests/images/seiya-maeda-Ow3ycF_ZYI4-unsplash.jpg -c 12 -o snow_palette.png -r snow_quantized.png`

-## Algorithm

-Any details of the algorithms worth mentioning should go here.

 ## Extra work / Bonuses

 First two points are, of course, up to You to decide.
-For the last one
+For the last one, (output colors are pleasantly sorted) I have tried my best :D